cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 ```

 > [!NOTE]
 > Data encoded with the `encode()` function may not be easily readable in a text editor or the game interface.
-Some text editors may not be able to display the encoded data correctly, or may even damage the data when copying them to the clipboard.
-If you suspect this is happening, use the Mlog Watcher mod, or create schematics containing a processor with your code, to avoid the clipboard.
+Some text editors may not be able to display the encoded data correctly or may even damage the data when copying them to the clipboard.
+If you suspect this is happening, use the Mlog Watcher mod or create schematics containing a processor with your code to avoid the clipboard.

 ## The `error()` function